shihab-musa47/100-sports-classifier-using-resnet50-/README.md

 ## 🚀 Deployment
 The trained model is deployed to **Hugging Face Spaces** using a Gradio app.
-Implementation can be found in the `deployment` folder or [here](https://huggingface.co/spaces/ShihabMusa47/sports-image-classifier).
+Implementation can be found in the `notebooks` folder or [here](https://huggingface.co/spaces/ShihabMusa47/sports-image-classifier).

 <img src="data/gradio_app.png" width="700" height="350">